toolleeo/cli-apps/README.md

 * [hget](https://github.com/bevacqua/hget) - A CLI to convert HTML into plain text.
 Can be used to fetch a site's HTML version and convert it into plain text, or to deliver plain text versions of your site dynamically.
 * [huniq](https://github.com/koraa/huniq) - Command line utility to remove duplicates from the given input.
 Note that huniq does not sort the input, it just removes duplicates.
 * [kill-tabs](https://github.com/sindresorhus/kill-tabs) - Kill all Chrome tabs to improve performance, decrease battery usage, and save memory.
-* [leven-cli](https://github.com/sindresorhus/leven-cli) - Measure the difference between two strings using the Levenshtein distance algorithm.
 * [lolcat](https://github.com/busyloop/lolcat) - Ruby Gem to colorize the output of the cat command.
 * [lowdown](https://kristaps.bsd.lv/lowdown/) - Markdown translator (HTML5, roff, LaTeX, gemini, OpenDocument, and terminal output)
 * [luneta](https://github.com/fbeline/luneta) - Interactive filter that can be easily composed within any script.
 * [Normalize Country](https://github.com/sshaw/normalize_country) - Convert country names and codes to a standard.
 * [Output as Format ](https://github.com/sshaw/output-as-format) - Output stdin as GitHub/Slack/Jira etc... formatted code, lists, or quotes.
-* [pdf-diff](https://github.com/serhack/pdf-diff) - A tool for visualizing differences between two pdf files.
-Mainly dedicated to editors that usually spends a lot of hours on several pdf.
 * [percol](https://github.com/mooz/percol) - A Python script that "1) receives input lines from `stdin` or a file, 2) lists the input lines and waits for input that filter/select the line(s), 3) outputs the selected line(s) to `stdout`"; can be used to add interactivity to many regular shell commands.
 * [pick](https://github.com/mptre/pick) - Utility that allows users to choose one option from a set of choices using an interface with fuzzy search functionality.
 * [pup](https://github.com/ericchiang/pup) - Parsing HTML at the command line.